cherylgohqp/simple-todo-list/README.md

 ### Code Structure:

-TargetPage is the one that renders the cards, landing page and the modals (in addtargetsection file)
+TargetPage is the one that renders the cards, landing page and the modals (in addtargetsection file) => handles the passing of the props for editing the values of the card

 addTargetSection
 => contains the 'add target' button
-=> handles the dropdown menu and which modal opens depending on which dropdown menu option was selected => post the cards data to the api and json file when user enters and save the value added to the modal
+=> handles the dropdown menu and which modal opens depending on which dropdown menu option was selected => post the cards data to the api and json file when user enters and save the value added to the modal => handles the editing of the cards -> triggers the rendering of the edit modal and also updating the values of the cards when edited as well as updating the data in the json server

 targetCard
 => handles the delete of the cards
-=> calls the get func of api to read the data in the json and see which cards to render on the page
+=> calls the get func of api to read the data in the json and see which cards to render on the page => handles the edit button icon on the cards

+server.js => serverside of the json api using axios